rism-digital/rism.info/_posts/en/2021-10/2021-10-11-lute-manuscripts-at-cambridge.md

 author: 'James Luff'
 ---

+_The following is by James Luff and [originally appeared on the MusiCB3 Blog](https://musicb3.wordpress.com/2021/07/23/lute-manuscripts-at-cambridge/){:blank}.
+It is reprinted here with kind permission._

 I spent quite a bit of my spare time during lockdown learning to play the lute.
 So naturally, I was excited when I discovered that Cambridge has some extraordinary lute manuscripts in its collection.
 I’ll highlight a few of the star pieces, but in particular I’d like to talk about a more recent, and lesser-known addition to the library’s lute manuscripts: the so-called ‘Medici’ lute manuscript.
 But first, a bit about the lute in general.

 _Image, left: My lute, currently on loan from the UK Lute Society – an 11-course instrument from later in the lute’s long history._